This Day In Music: May 1

 April 30 ~ Birthdays/All ~ May 2

-May 1, 1994 ~ Trip hop, electronica, alternative R&B, dream pop inger, songwriter Kacy Hill, full name Kacy Anne Hill, born in Phoenix, Arizona, USA ~ Backup dancer for Kanye West during his 2013 The Yeezus Tour.
+May 1, 1994 ~ Trip hop, electronica, alternative R&B, dream pop singer, songwriter Kacy Hill, full name Kacy Anne Hill, born in Phoenix, Arizona, USA ~ Backup dancer for Kanye West during his 2013 The Yeezus Tour.
 During the tour West was presented with a tape of Hill's song Experience and he immediately signed her to his GOOD Music label.
 Hill released her Bloo debut EP in 2015, a full-length Like A Woman debut album followed two years later

 May 1, 1972 ~ Country singer, guitarist, songwriter Cory Morrow born in Houston, Texas, USA ~ Enjoying popularity especially in his native Texas.
 Actively recording since the late 1990s.
 Closely associated with Pat Green, notably on the acclaimed 2001 collaborative Songs We'd Wish We'd Written album.
 Has also collaborated with Roger Creager, Reckless Kelly, and Stoney Larue

-May 1, 1970 ~ Alternative rock, Britpop singer, guitarist, bassist, pianist Bernard Butler, full name Bernard Joseph Butler, born in Stamford Hill, UK ~ Rose to fame as guitarist for Suede, remaining with the band through 1994.
+May 1, 1970 ~ Singer, guitarist, bassist, pianist Bernard Butler, full name Bernard Joseph Butler, born in Stamford Hill, UK ~ Rose to fame as guitarist for Suede, remaining with the band through 1994.
 Present on the band's eponymous Suede and its follow-up Dog Man Star.
 Subsequently formed the duo McAlmont & Butler with David McAlmont, known for the singles Yes and You Do.
 Co-founded Tears in 2004, scoring the UK top 10 hit Refugees.
 Has also recorded as a solo artist, and collaborated with a wide array of artists including Aimee Mann, Edwyn Collins, Neneh Cherry, the Libertines, Heather Nova, Sophie Ellis-Bextor, and Duffy

 May 1, 1969 ~ Jorge Antonio Alvarez, commonly known as hip-hop rapper, producer Kurious, born in New York, New York, USA ~ First gained attention in 1993 appearing on Pete Nice & DJ Richie Rich's collaborative album Dust To Dust.
 The duo would help him land a record deal, Kurious releasing his Walk Like A Duck debut single in 1992.
 His full-length A Constipated Monkey debut album followed in 1994.
-Has guested on recordings by Del The Funky Homosapien, KMD, MF Doom, and others
+Has guested on recordings by Del The Funky Homosapien, KMD, and MF Doom

 May 1, 1967 ~ Country singer, guitarist, actor Tim McGraw, full name Samuel Timothy McGraw, born in Delhi, Louisiana, USA ~ Released his eponymous Tim McGraw debut album in 1993 and has recorded consistently to critical acclaim and commercial succes since.
 Married to singer Faith Hill since 1996, with whom he has also recorded.
-Known for songs such as Don't Take The Girl, Not A Moment Too Soon, She Never Lets It Go To Her Heart, Just To See You Smile, Where The Green Grass Grows, Something Like That, My Next Thirty Years, Watch The Wind Blow By, Back When, Felt Good On My Lips, Humble And Kind, and others
+Known for songs such as Don't Take The Girl, Not A Moment Too Soon, She Never Lets It Go To Her Heart, Just To See You Smile, Where The Green Grass Grows, Something Like That, My Next Thirty Years, Watch The Wind Blow By, Back When, Felt Good On My Lips, and Humble And Kind

 May 1, 1966 ~ Charles Brandt, commonly known as southern rock, rock, hard rock, pop rock bassist Johnny Colt, born in Cherry Point, North Carolina, USA ~ Original bassist for the Black Crowes present on the albums Shake Your Money Maker, Southern Harmony & The Musical Companion, Amorica, and Three Snakes And One Charm.
 Following his disbandement from the band in 1997 formed the Brand New Immortals with David Ryan Harris and Kenny Cresswell.
 Member of Train from 2003 through 2006.
 Replaced Jason Newsted in the supergroup Rock Star Supernova.
 Member of Lynyrd Skynyrd from 2012 through 2017

-May 1, 1949 ~ R&B singer, songwriter, producer Gavin Christopher born ~ Member of Lyfe, which also included Chaka Khan.
+May 1, 1949 ~ R&B singer, songwriter, producer Gavin Christopher born in Chicago, Illinois, USA ~ Member of Lyfe, which also included Chaka Khan.
 Member of High Voltage.
 Best known for writing several Rufus tracks, Once You Get Started, Dance With Me, and Fools Paradise.
 As a solo artist best known for his sole Billboard Hot 100 charter One Step Closer To You.
 Has produced artists such as Grandmaster Flash, Afrika Bambaataa, and Ritchie Family, as well as mentored a young Mariah Carey ~ Christopher passed away in 2016

-May 1, 1945 ~ Singer Rita Coolidge born in Nashville, Tennessee, USA ~ Popular 1970s, 1980s singer known for the Billboard top 10 hits (Your Love Has Lifted Me) Higher & HIgher and We're All Alone of her 1977 Anytime Anywhere album, her 1983 James Bond-theme All Time High for the Octopussy film and numerous duets with Kris Kristofferson with whom she was married from 1973 through 1980.
+May 1, 1945 ~ Singer Rita Coolidge born in Nashville, Tennessee, USA ~ Popular 1970s, 1980s singer known for the Billboard top 10 hits (Your Love Has Lifted Me) Higher & Higher and We're All Alone of her 1977 Anytime Anywhere album, her 1983 James Bond-theme All Time High for the Octopussy film and numerous duets with Kris Kristofferson with whom she was married from 1973 through 1980.
 Coolidge has also been romantically involved with various other famous musicians, notably leaving Stephen Stills for Graham Nash which reportedly was a factor in the initial 1970 break-up of Crosby Stills & Nash, with Leon Russell and with Joe Cocker.
-Has sung backup for Russell, Cocker, Delaney & Bonnie, Harry Chapin, Bob Dylan, Jimi Hendrix, Eric Clapton, and others
+Has sung backup for Russell, Cocker, Delaney & Bonnie, Harry Chapin, Bob Dylan, Jimi Hendrix, and Eric Clapton

 May 1, 1944 ~ Marva Ann Manning, commonly known as singer Marva Whitney born in Kansas City, Kansas, USA ~ Regarded as one of the rawest and brassiest divas in funk.
 Turned down offers from Little Richard and Bobby Blue Bland to join James Brown backing unit, the latter eventually nicknaming her “Soul Sister No.1”.
-As a solo artist known for classic funk releases such as Your Love Was Good To Me, Unwind Yourself, It's My Thing (You Can Tell Me Who To Sock It To) and Got To Get Better (Get Together) ~ Manning passed away in 2012
+As a solo artist known for classic funk releases such as Your Love Was Good To Me, Unwind Yourself, It's My Thing (You Can Tell Me Who To Sock It To) and Things Got To Get Better (Get Together) ~ Manning passed away in 2012

 May 1, 1937 ~ Composer Bo Nilsson born in Skellefteå, Sweden ~ Classified as a serialist composer akin to Pierre Boulez and Karlheinz Stockhausen, though Nilsson himself rejected the label.
 Self-taught.
 Best known for compositions such as Zwei Stucke, Audiogramme, Entrée, Quantitäten, and for film and TV scores including Hemsöborna ~ Nilsson passed away in 2018